wbrawner/jelos.org/docs/play/controls.md

 | ++"SELECT"+"Y(WEST)"++ | Show FPS |
 | ++"SELECT"+"R2"++ | Fast-Forward |

 By default JELOS will detect your controller and configure RetroArch hotkeys automatically.
-If this behavior is not desired it can be disabled in the Controller & Bluetooth Settings menu by disabling the "AUTOCONFIGURE RETROARCH HOTKEYS" option.
+This is controlled by the "AUTOCONFIGURE RETROARCH HOTKEYS" option in the Controller & Bluetooth Settings menu, which is enabled by default.
+While the option is enabled, RetroArch hotkeys will be overwritten by defaults each time an emulator is launched.
+If this behavior is not desired the option can be disabled and any user-defined RetroArch hotkeys will not be overwritten.

 ## Mednafen Hotkeys